 Heating: ASHP (UFH/radiators)

 This approach is becoming more popular particularly in co developments and fits in with the PassivHaus methodology.
 Current regulations and grants favour the use of heat pumps and MVHR systems have become more widely used.

 This approach when installed in a low energy, air tight building with excellent fabric can have good results, but is is expensive to install.
 Air source heat pumps are not efficient in very cold temperatures nor at producing higher temperature water, which is required for domestic hot water.
 Capital cost of systems including installation costs can be high and they need professional maintenance to ensure good performance.
 MVHR requires a lot of ducting that can impact the overall building design and if not well installed and commissioned can be problematic.

-Hot water: Bluetooth relays + temperatures and flow sensors
+Hot water: Wireless relays + temperatures and flow sensors

 Ventilation: Auto boost based on indoor air quality sensors